 Yellowing in Winter

 The reason why lawns turn yellow during winter is dormancy.
-Grass varieties that cant tolerate the cold temperatures during winter go into dormancy and come back to life during the warmer seasons starting spring.
+Grass varieties that can’t tolerate the cold temperatures during winter go into dormancy and come back to life during the warmer seasons starting in spring.

-Warm-seasoned grasses cannot tolerate the cold, so they naturally turn yellow while the cold-seasoned grass can endure the winter.
-You can let the grass hibernate and “revive” it after winter, or overseed with the cold season grass.
+Warm-seasoned grasses cannot tolerate the cold, so they naturally turn yellow, while cold-seasoned grass can endure the winter.
+You can let the grass hibernate and “revive” it after winter or overseed with the cold season grass.

-To prevent lawn rust, fertilize the lawn often, water and mow it as required.
-Also, don’t mulch the grass clippings before winter, just remove the grass clippings.
-You can use alternatives such as sand or pets litter to prevent the salt from building up in the soil.
+To prevent lawn rust, fertilize the lawn often, water it, and mow it as required.
+Also, don’t mulch the grass clippings before winter; just remove the grass clippings.
+You can use alternatives such as sand or pet litter to prevent the salt from building up in the soil.

 Grass Yellowing in Summer